Skip to content

 Sam emphasizes an evidence-based, client-centered approach to treatment and seeks to help every individual reach their personal goals!

-Speech Language Pathologist | Talin Simonian
+Shyla Leonard | Speech Language Pathologist

-Speech Language Pathologist | Tanvi Amin
+Tanvi Amin | Speech Language Pathologist

-About Tanvi Amin, Clinical Supervisor, M.S.
+Tanvi Amin, M.S.
 CCC-SLP

 Tanvi is a Speech Language Pathologist licensed in the state of New Jersey.
 She is a certified member of the American Speech Language Hearing Association (ASHA).
 She obtained her Bachelor of Arts degree in Speech Language Hearing Sciences at Kean University in 2011 and completed her graduate studies in Speech Language Pathology at East Tennessee State University (ETSU) in 2016.